AngularJSUtah/meetups-slc-group/README.md

-# meetups-slc-group

-AngularJS SLC Group - Meetup topics, suggestions, and speaker signups! http://www.meetup.com/AngularJS-Utah/
+# AngularJS SLC Group - Meetup topics, suggestions, and speaker signups! http://www.meetup.com/AngularJS-Utah/

 Our compatriots to the south have had a lot of success with using a repo to track Meetup ideas and volunteers, so we've decided to try it out as well!